pantopic/turbokube/README.md

 Kurrent.
 Presently, TurboKube can comfortably run about 400 vnodes per worker node with ram being the bottleneck.
 So if the 8k test runs on a bank of 24 worker nodes with 2 cpu and 16GB of ram each at $0.15/hr, we'd need 384 worker nodes to instantiate 128k vnodes to replicate Google's published results.
-Our droplet limit in DO is presently 100 so we'd either need to request another limit increase or vertically scale each node to 128GB of ram and provision 48 of them.
+Our droplet limit in DO is presently 100 so we'd either need to request another limit increase or vertically scale each droplet to 128GB of ram and provision 48 of them.
 A test of this size will probably cost us over $100 per run.

-The other option would be to go back and re-evaluate KWOK which is presumably much more memory efficient since it runs multiple virtual kubelets in a single process rather than running each virtual kubelet in a dedicated container.
+The other option would be to go back and re-evaluate [KWOK](https://kwok.sigs.k8s.io/) which is presumably much more memory efficient since it runs multiple virtual kubelets in a single process rather than running each virtual kubelet in a dedicated container.

 In any event, we've proven performance parity of our etcd implementation at a scale of 8k nodes which is a good performance baseline.
-Work continues on maturing the etcd implementation and we'll return to discover new ceilings after the WASM migration is complete for our etcd implementation and we begin delving into asynchronous multi-shard lease management.
+Work continues on maturing our etcd implementation and we'll return to discover new ceilings after the WASM migration is complete for our etcd implementation and we can begin testing our proposed multi-shard approach to asynchronous lease management.

 ## Additional Findings